 How to print on Avery Labels that are not A4 in size

-Not all of Avery’s product are A4 in format.
-We also produce a number of smaller format label sheets which can be printed on, just like our A4 sheets.
+Not all Avery products are in A4 format.
+We also offer a range of smaller label sheets that you can print on.

-We recommend using our free Design & Print template software to design your labels, which will then generate a PDF document for you to print from.
-However, this guide will walk you through how to print your non-A4 documents whether they are PDF or Word.
+We recommend using our free Design & Print tool to create your labels.
+Choose a template, customise your design, then generate a PDF ready to print.
+This guide will walk you through how to print non‑A4 documents, whether they’re PDFs or Word files.

 Step 1